breannansmith/scisim/readme.md

 Building SCISim
 ---------------

 SCISim uses the CMake build system.
-SCISim is tested regularly against recent versions of the GCC, LLVM, and Intel compiler toolchains on both Linux and OS X. A minimal SCISim build requires only a C and C++ compiler.
+SCISim is tested regularly against recent versions of the GCC, LLVM, and Intel compiler toolchains on both Linux and macOS.
+A minimal SCISim build requires only a C and C++ compiler.
 The optional QL and Ipopt dependencies require an additional Fortran compiler.

 As an example, to build SCISim with an optional Fortran compiler using the Intel toolchain, from a build directory, run: